Amani-Alqaisi/B4UAgree/sprints/sprint_6/planning_report.md

    - Critical Information in Summarizer

 2. **Testing**
-   - Front-End Testing: Verifying the summary output excludes unnecessary information
+   - Front-End Testing: Account for new features of Sprint 6
    - Back-End Testing: Creating a test suite for flask_controller's app.py

 3. **Milestone**